-Co-kriging is a well established concept in geostatistics which can be used to analyse spatially correlated random processes \citep{davis1983estimation,aboufirassi1984cokriging,ver1993multivariable,furrer2011aggregation,genton2015cross}.
-Complex cross-covariance functions can lead to infeasible computational complexity, even in the presence of moderate amount of data.
-To address this issue \citet{kennedy2000predicting} proposed an autoregressive co-kriging model which is simple, but yet flexible, to model complex dependency structure.
+In geostatistics, co-kriging is a suitable framework for analysis of spatially correlated random processes \citep{davis1983estimation,aboufirassi1984cokriging,ver1993multivariable,furrer2011aggregation,genton2015cross}.
+Complex cross-covariance functions can lead to infeasible computational complexity, even for moderate amounts of data.
+To address this issue, \citet{kennedy2000predicting} proposed an autoregressive co-kriging model which is simple, but yet flexible, to model complex dependency structures.
 The autoregressive co-kriging framework has gained popularity in computer experiments \citep{qian2008bayesian,han2010new,le2013bayesian,koziel2014efficient} due to its computational convenience.
 Its framework fits well with the multi-sensor geographical information system, since the hierarchy is established based on age and technology of the sensors.
-In general, newer sensors produce higher fidelity data than the older ones.
-Most of the computational benefits of the autoregressive co-kriging are lost when the multi-fidelity data are not observed in a hierarchically nested structure.
+Most of the computational benefits of autoregressive co-kriging are lost when the multi-fidelity data are not observed in a hierarchically nested structure.
 Multi-sensor geographical information systems are usually observed irregularly in space and are hierarchically non-nested.
 Recently, \citet{konomikaragiannisABTCK2019} proposed a Bayesian augmented hierarchical co-kriging procedure which makes the analysis of partially-nested and/or non-nested structures possible with feasible computational cost by splitting the augmented likelihood into conditionally independent parts.
-The posterior can now be split into simpler conditionally independent components.
-Despite this simplification, the method cannot be applied directly in the presence of large data sets.
+Despite this simplification, the method cannot be applied directly to large data sets.
 Each conditional component of the likelihood requires evaluation of the determinant as well as inversion of a large co-variance matrix.